Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Do any of these three e-commerce platforms come with contracts?

 No, none of the standard plans with Shopify, BigCommerce or 3dcart come with contracts.
-However, you may be asked to sign a contract if you sign up for an enterprise plan.
+However, you may be asked to sign a contract if you register for an enterprise plan.

 Do I need my own web hosting when I sign up for one of the e-commerce platforms?